njean42/kumiko/doc/Usage.md

 	kumiko -i /path/to/comicbook/page001.jpg

-(Add `-b firefox` to view the panels, on top of given image, in your browser!
+(Add `-b` to view the panels, on top of given image, in firefox!
 'Show panels' option is in the menu.)

 The result would look like the following: